Nusinersen: What is it, How does it work, How is it given – FAQs

 All healthcare professionals who perform this procedure receive specific training to perform intrathecal injections

 The treatment can only be delivered by lumbar puncture.
-This procedure needs to take place within one of the neuromuscular treatment centres.
+This procedure needs to take place within one of the Regional Neuromuscular Treatment Centres.

 - very common